sahil-kalekar/easyFinance/README.md

 Easy Finance – Modern Finance Landing Page
 A responsive and user-friendly landing page designed for a finance service platform.
-Built using HTML, CSS, JavaScript, Bootstrap, and Tailwind CSS, the project showcases multiple loan categories, eligibility checks, and a clean user flow for potential applicants.
+Built using HTML, CSS, JavaScript, and Bootstrap, the project showcases multiple loan categories, eligibility checks, and a clean user flow for potential applicants.

 ✨ Features: